VATP360: Viewport Adaptive 360-Degree Video Streaming based on Tile Priority: Experiment Evaluation

 \section{Experiment Evaluation}

 In this Section, we provide a comprehensive analysis of all the experimental results presented in this paper.
 Initially, we compare the accuracy of the viewport prediction achieved by our proposed method against various baseline methods.
 Subsequently, we assess the QoE for each 360-degree video under three different network bandwidth scenarios.
 To validate the effectiveness of our approach, we compare it with other baseline approaches regarding each component of the average QoE factor.
 In order to showcase the generalization capability of our model, we conducted tests using different QoE weights.
-Additionally, we conducted detailed ablation experiments to further investigate the individual contributions of various factors.
+In addition, we tested the bitrate utilisation during video playback at different tile partition size settings.
+Finally, we conducted detailed ablation experiments to further investigate the individual contributions of various factors.